aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Cost Awareness.md

   - The model places more importance on minimizing false positives.
   - The total loss is higher for false positives due to the increased weight.

-### Conclusion

-By increasing the `scale_pos_weight`, the LightGBM model modifies the loss function to penalize false positives more heavily.
-This encourages the model to be more conservative in predicting the positive class (i.e., "buy" signals) unless there is strong evidence, thereby reducing the number of costly false-positive errors.

 ### Range of Entropy in Weighted Cases